macthomasengineering/MteEVAL-b4x-library/README.md

 ##Linking

-* To use the Android or Java editions, add the .JAR to your project.
+* To use the Android or Java editions, add the .JAR and .XML files to your Additional Libraries folder and check the library through the Libraries Manager.
 * For iOS, add the modules Codeblock.bas, Codegen.bas, PCODE.bas, and Run.bas to your project.